adblockplus/libadblockplus/README.md

 You need Microsoft Visual C++ (Express is sufficient) 2012 and Python 2.6.
 Make sure that `python.exe` is on your `PATH`.

-* Execute `createsolution.bat ia32` to generate project files for the 32 bit
-build or `createsolution.bat x64` for the 64 bit build.
-Unfortunately, V8
-doesn't support creating both from the same project files.
+* Execute `createsolution.bat` to generate project files, this will create `build\ia32\libadblockplus.sln` (solution for the 32 bit build) and `build\x64\libadblockplus.sln` (solution for the 64 bit build).
+Unfortunately, V8 doesn't support creating both from the same project files.
-* Open `build\libadblockplus.sln` in Visual Studio and build the solution there.
+* Open `build\ia32\libadblockplus.sln` or `build\x64\libadblockplus.sln` in
-Alternatively you can run `msbuild /m build\libadblockplus.sln` from the Visual Studio Developer Command Prompt to create a debug build.
+Visual Studio and build the solution there.
+Alternatively you can use the `msbuild` command line tool, e.g. run `msbuild /m build\ia32\libadblockplus.sln` from the Visual Studio Developer Command Prompt to create a 32 bit debug build.

 Shell
 -----